UCO-IDEA/Experiential-Learning-Cookbook/essay.md

 ## Concept

-Lecturer Shay Rahm came up with Interactive Essay to imporve a lecture-heavy assignment into a virtual experience.
+Lecturer Shay Rahm came up with [Interactive Essay](https://cece.uco.edu/idea/EssayWriting/index.php) to improve a lecture-heavy assignment into a virtual experience.

 ## How It Works